The 30 Best & Worst Packaged Deli Meats On the Shelves

-We know we're about to break the hearts of lunch-preparing moms and dads everywhere, but that deli meat might not be trustworthy.
+We know we're about to break the hearts of lunch-preparing moms and dads everywhere, but those cold cuts might not be trustworthy.
 And it's not just about your kiddos; you could be sabotaging your own figure.
-Just a couple slices—no, really, just two of those thinly-sliced pieces of meat—of many of your favorite sandwich fillers have more sodium than a bag of pretzels; that's 450 miligrams!
+Just a couple slices—no, really, just two of those thinly-sliced pieces of lunch meat—have more sodium than a bag of pretzels; that's 450 milligrams!
 Sodium, a known contributor to hypertension, not only makes your belly bloated, but it's also a risk factor in the development of heart disease when eaten in excess.

 As for the nitrate and nitrite debacle?
 Here's what you need to know: All "cured" deli meats include sodium nitrate and nitrite as preservatives to keep the cuts free from harmful bacteria.
 To claim "All Natural," brands substitute these artificial additives for their naturally-occurring counterpart—celery powder—and dub themselves "uncured."
 But whether it's the synthetic version or from celery powder, it's basically the same thing, according to Lisa Moskovitz, RD, CDN.
 She also tells us there's no verdict on whether nitrates are harmful or safe.
 (Ever seen beet juice nitrates being marketed to help boost your endurance?)